w4ilun/mashery-intel-xdk-demos/mashery.weatherbug/3.4.0/Readme.md

 ==================================================================

-1. Uses WeatherBug's API to get weather forecast for the next 7 days based on your current Geo Location (Using appMobi's built in GeoLocation Detection API)
+1. Uses WeatherBug's API to get weather forecast for the next 7 days based on your current Geo Location (Using Intel's built in GeoLocation Detection API)
 2. Uses WeatherBug's API to get weather forecast for the next 7 days based on a zip code.